-A selection committee will evaluate the proposals and make a recommendation to the City a.
+A selection committee will evaluate the proposals and make a recommendation to the City Manager.
+The committee will use the following criteria in deriving a numerical score for each proposal:

+a.
 Work Plan.
 The various elements of the Work Plan will be evaluated for clarity, effectiveness, and compliance with RFP requirements.